larryhastings/appeal/README.md

 with a command function, you can do with a converter too.
-A converter can define options, it can be decorated with `app.option()` (or `app.argument()` which we haven't discussed), it can have accept any kind of parameter defined by Python, and any parameter can use (almost) any converter.
+A converter can define options, it can be decorated with `app.option()` (or `app.argument()` which we haven't discussed yet), it can have accept any kind of parameter defined by Python, and any parameter can use (almost) any converter.
 And those converters can recursively use other converters.